catppuccin/vscode/README.md

             "breadcrumb.background": "overlay0",
             "breadcrumb.foreground": "text",
         },
-        // but for mocha, use "crust" on "pink" "mocha": {
+        // but for mocha, use "crust" on your currently selected accent.
+        "mocha": {
+            // "accent" selects your current accent colour.
-            "breadcrumb.background": "pink",
+            "breadcrumb.background": "accent",
             "breadcrumb.foreground": "crust",
             // you can use opacity, by specifing it after a space
             // "rosewater 0.5" would mean 50% opacity, here it's 20%